YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. parsed-literal::
    $ mupip set -journal=on,enable,before -region "*"

-This example turn on journaling with BEFORE_IMAGE journaling.
+This example turns on journaling with BEFORE_IMAGE journaling.
 If journaling is already enabled, this command switches the current journal file for all regions.

 .. parsed-literal::
    $ mupip set -file -journal="nobefore,buff=2307" ydb.dat

 This example initiates NOBEFORE_IMAGE journaling for the database file ydb.dat with a journal buffer size of 2307 blocks.
-It also switches to new journal file.
+It also switches to a new journal file.
 This command assumes that some prior MUPIP SET -JOURNAL specified ENABLE for ydb.dat.

 Example: